-• A mixture of the two options
+• A mixture of the latter two options

 This option provides the right balance between flexibility and configuration complexity.
-As a possible best practice, you would create a pool of unique locales, then enable required locales from that pool for each site, and share or create dimension sets for each site as needed.
+As a possible best practice, you would create a pool of unique locales, share the locales required by each site from that pool, and share or create dimension sets for each site as needed.

-Translations and Multilingual Sets
+Master Assets, Translations, and Multilingual Sets